-Do I have to upload via HG Services to be eligible for coverage?
+Do I have to upload via Online Services to be eligible for coverage?

 - Yes.
 Uploading your reports is the only way to confirm the number of inspections conducted.
 This way you don't have to certify your reports in any other way.
 The reason we can work with our insurance partners to provide a per-inspection report is because we have a way to determine how many inspections you perform.